bhawanihmh/java8/README.md

 stream() − Returns a sequential stream considering collection as its source. parallelStream() − Returns a parallel Stream considering collection as its source.

+## Optional Class
+Optional is a container object used to contain not-null objects.
+Optional object is used to represent null with absent value.
+This class has various utility methods to facilitate code to handle values as ‘available’ or ‘not available’ instead of checking null values.
+Some Method & Description:
+1. static <T> Optional<T> empty()  = Returns an empty Optional instance.
+2. boolean equals(Object obj) = Indicates whether some other object is "equal to" this Optional.
+3. T get() = If a value is present in this Optional, returns the value, otherwise throws NoSuchElementException.
+4. void ifPresent(Consumer<? super T> consumer) = If a value is present, it invokes the specified consumer with the value, otherwise does nothing.
+5. boolean isPresent() = Returns true if there is a value present, otherwise false.
+6. static <T> Optional<T> of(T value) = Returns an Optional with the specified present non-null value.
+7. static <T> Optional<T> ofNullable(T value) = Returns an Optional describing the specified value, if non-null, otherwise returns an empty Optional etc.